ESBenchmark/ESBench/docs/guide/suites.md

 		let array = [];

 		// Time of sort depends on the elements order,
-        // so we must reset the array before. scene.beforeIteration(() => array = template.slice());
+        // so we must reset the array before each run. scene.beforeIteration(() => array = template.slice());

 		scene.bench("builtin", () => array.sort((a, b) => a - b));